NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Pusk.md

   - name: ""

   - name: "Sloth"
     desc: "  When a pusk regains their actions, roll 1d4.
-The pusk regains that many actions for the turn (to a maximum of 3, or 2 if the pusk is a minion).\nEffects like the slowed condition can further reduce their number of actions."
+The pusk regains that many actions for the turn (to a maximum of 3, or 2 if the pusk is a minion).\n* * *\n\nEffects like the slowed condition can further reduce their number of actions."

 abilities_mid:
   - name: ""